-There are over 12,000 SaaS startups in the UK and according to The State of SaaS in 2022: Growth Trends & Statistics, the SaaS market is currently growing by 18% each year.
+There are over 14,000 SaaS startups in the UK and according to The State of SaaS: Growth Trends & Statistics, the SaaS market is currently growing by 18% each year.
 It’s an incredibly competitive sector and therefore having a strong SaaS marketing strategy might make the difference between success and failure.

 When selling a SaaS product, rather than a traditional tangible product, it can be harder to pitch to potential customers.
 And therefore a strong brand identity, online presence and highly engaging and converting website are essential.

 What is link building?

 In a nutshell, link building is obtaining backlinks to your website, from other, reputable websites.
 Authority, in the world of link building, means how trustworthy or popular a website is.

 The aim is to get links on high quality, topically relevant websites, rather than trying to get multiple links on any website that have little to no topical relevance to your brand, service or offering.

 Targeting publishers, magazines, platforms and niche websites that are closely aligned to your business and that have topical relevance means the impact of the link will be greater, providing better results for your website and rankings.